ReparkedJunior/roblox-scripts/README.md

 # roblox-scripts
-scripts that i had made
+scripts that i made
+free feel to modify anything